Update on Upower in Honduras

 To Focus on Countries with better Credit Risks and Country Risks, Upower has refocused its efforts on Countries like The Bahamas, Chile, Mexico, South Africa, and others.
 Upower, Inc. and/or its subsidiaries and affiliates, including Upower Bahamas and Upower Chile, are all currently in Negotiations for several potential Solar Projects in the Countries of:

-The Bahamas.
-Represented by Attorneys Davis & Co., Upower Bahamas in talks with The Office of The Prime Minister, seeking several Solar Plants, both Utility Scale and using our Proprietary Micro-Grid Technology, in addition to a Waste-To-Energy (WtE) opportunities in several site locations to power a large percentage of Nassau, New Providence, Bahamas.
-Affiliate Upower Bahamas is aggressively pursuing several customized, Proprietary Micro-Grid Projects, potentially generating tens of megawatts (MW) of solar power plant(s) throughout the “Family Islands” of the Bahamas in the 20 Island Challenge, namely Andros, Eleuthera, Exuma, Grand Bahama, and Great Abaco via the Bahamian Government and its agencies, including the Bahamas Electricity Corporation (BEC), through our local Bahamian partners , while simultaneously securing the financings.
-A cost analysis and feasibility report has been completed and submited to the Bahamian government and its agencies via The Bahamian Investment Authority (BIA) of some of these locations.
-The first 2 of 3 anticipated multi-million dollar projects currently under negotiations to secure is the National Sports Stadium Complex in Nassau as well as the Nassau International Airport (LPIA).
-We are also proposing a large-scale 100-200 megawatt solar PV project along a 2-mile length distance along the electrical lines located in the inner west side of the island, near the LPIA.
+Upower is in serious talks and participating in multiple in-person visits with The Office Of The Prime Minister as Upower Bahamas for the past 2 years plus seeking potential solar plant and waste to energy opportunities in different islands and locations.
+Significant interest by the Government, its Government Agencies, including the Bahamian Investment Authority (BIA) and their National Electric Company, the Bahamian Electric Corporation (BEC), Bahamas Power and Light (BPL), and individual Cabinet Members and Ministers are already underway to resolve their dependence and extensive costs on fossil fuel based power generators throughout the islands, controlling a 100% use today.
+In the Bahamas, Upower is represented by Attorneys Davis & Co., Upower Bahamas in talks with The Office of The Prime Minister, seeking several solar plants, both Utility-Scale and using a proprietary Micro-Grid Technology, in addition to Biomass and Waste-To-Energy (WtE) opportunities in several site locations to power a large percentage of Nassau, New Providence, Bahamas.
+Affiliate Upower Bahamas is aggressively pursuing several customized, proprietary Micro-Grid projects, potentially generating tens of megawatts (MW) of solar power plant(s) throughout the “Family Islands” of the Bahamas in the 20 Island Challenge, namely Andros, Bimini, Eleuthera, Exuma, Grand Bahama, and Great Abaco via the Bahamian Government and its agencies, including the Bahamas Electricity Corporation (BEC), through our local Bahamian partners, while simultaneously securing the financings.
+A cost analysis and feasibility report has been completed and submitted to the Bahamian government and its agencies via The Bahamian Investment Authority (BIA) of some of these locations.
+The first of several anticipated multi-million dollar projects currently under negotiations to secure are the National Sports Stadium Complex in Nassau as well as the Nassau International Airport named the Lynden Pindling International Airport (LPIA), The University of The Bahamas, the 150 schools in their educational system, and lastly, the Office Of The Prime Minister itself.

 Pictured Above: Local Partners of Upower Bahamas Mr. Forbes & Mr. Collie, Jorge Aizcorbe, Honourable Deputy Prime Minister Philip Davis, Honourable Minister of Energy, Housing, and Environment Kenred Dorsett.